Product has been added to the cart.

 Loudness of Audio for Hearing Loss

-On the other hand, the decibel reading of the speakerphone during a test conversation was 103; this is not quite as loud as the Jitterbug Flip2 or RAZ Memory Cell Phone.
+On the other hand, the speakerphone’s decibel reading during a test conversation was 111 dB, which is impressive and much louder than the Jitterbug Flip2 and Jitterbug Smart4 speakerphones, although not as loud as the RAZ Memory Cell Phone, which is the loudest.

 Clarity and Contrast for Vision Loss

-Font size can be enlarged, but it would help if it could be made even larger.
-The font size on a standard smartphone can be made larger than the font size on the Link II.
+The font size can be enlarged, but it would help if it could be made even larger.
+The font size on a standard smartphone can be larger than the font size on the Iris Easy Flip.

-Consumer Cellular Link II Price and Wireless Service
+Consumer Cellular IRIS Easy Flip Price and Wireless Service

-The regular price of the Consumer Cellular Link II is $59.
+The regular price of the Consumer Cellular IRIS Flip is $59.

-The phone is shipped with a Consumer Cellular SIM card inserted.
 Consumer Cellular operates on the AT&T and T-Mobile networks.
-A plan with unlimited talk and text with 1GB of data is priced at $20.00 per month.
-Each additional line costs $15.00.
-AARP members receive a discount of 5% on monthly service.
+A plan with unlimited talk and text and 1GB of data costs $20.00 per month, and each additional line costs $15.00 per month.
+AARP members receive a 5% discount on the monthly service fees.

 Check out other helpful articles on cell phones: